 Experiences of racism or discrimination

-These experiences can result in a variety of symptoms such as emotional numbness, anxiety, panic, rage, critical voices in your head, fears of failure, substance use, people-pleasing, flashbacks, fears of sexual or emotional intimacy, self-harm, suicidal thoughts, feeling disconnected from your body, feelings of unworthiness, and structural dissociation.
+These experiences can result in a variety of symptoms such as emotional numbness, social isolation, relationship issues, anxiety, panic, rage, critical inner voice, fears of failure, substance use, people-pleasing, flashbacks, fears of sexual or emotional intimacy, self-harm, suicidal thoughts, feeling disconnected from your body, feelings of unworthiness, and structural dissociation.

 More than Just Talk Therapy